MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter codepush deployment add -a <ownerName>/<appName> Production
 ```

-After you create the deployments, you can access the deployment keys for both deployments using `appcenter codepush deployment list`, which you can begin using to configure your mobile clients via their respective SDKs (details for [Cordova](./cordova.md) and [React Native](./react-native.md)).
+After you create the deployments, you can access the deployment keys for both deployments using `appcenter codepush deployment list --displayKeys`, which you can begin using to configure your mobile clients via their respective SDKs (details for [Cordova](./cordova.md) and [React Native](./react-native.md)).

 If you decide that you don't like the name you gave to an app, you can rename it at any time using the following command: